gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 data analysis notebook(s) run and combine data from all the sessions.

 all the notebooks are run together using a optogenetics_Papermill.ipynb notebook.

+This analysis package was written by Gil Mandelbaum and Maria Diaz Bobillo.